 Mitigation Measure CULT-1: National Historic Preservation Act - Compliance with National Historic Preservation Act Section 106 will be fulfilled in accordance with the provisions of the R5 PA.
 Heritage program specialists will be involved early in planning processes for treatments to identify cultural resources at risk and determine effects.
-Measures to avoid adverse effects recommended by the Heritage Program Manager or Delegated Heritage Program Specialist and accepted by the Line Officer will be incorporated into treatment designs and implementation plans.
+Measures to avoid adverse effects recommended by the Heritage Program

+Manager or Delegated Heritage Program Specialist and accepted by the Line Officer will be incorporated into treatment designs and implementation plans.
 Unavoidable and unanticipated adverse effects to cultural resource sites, and inadvertent discoveries, will be addressed in accordance with the provisions of R5 PA.
 Schedule: Prior to project implementation

-Responsible Party: FS Heritage Program Specialist, project partners, and project contractors Verification of Compliance:
+Responsible Party: FS Heritage Program Specialist, project partners, and project contractors Varification of Compliance

+vernication of Comphance.

 Monitoring Party: Forest Service and Project partner implementing the project.

+Initials:

+Date:

 Mitigation Measure CULT-2: Protection of Historic Sites and Unanticipated Discoveries - Contracts will contain standard provisions for the Protection of Historical Sites and unanticipated discoveries (B/BT6.24 and C/CT6.24) pursuant to FSH 2409.11, 61.11b.
 Forest Service project administrators and/or designated Heritage Program Staff will review cultural resource site protection measures with contractors prior to the start of activities.
+Schedule: Prior to project implementation

-Responsible Party: FS Heritage Program Specialist, project partners, and project contractors
+Responsible Party : FS Heritage Program Specialist, project partners, and project contractors

+Verification of Compliance:

 Monitoring Party: Forest Service and Project partner implementing the project.

+Initials:

+Date:

 Mitigation Measure CULT-3: Treatment Activities with Cultural Site Boundaries - No treatment activities will occur within cultural site boundaries unless approved by the Heritage Program Manager or Delegated Heritage Program Specialist in accordance with provisions of the programmatic agreement.

-Responsible Party: FS Heritage Program Specialist, project partners, and project contractors Verification of Compliance:
+Schedule: Prior to and during project implementation Responsible Party: FS Heritage Program Specialist, project partners, and project contractors Verification of Compliance: Monitoring Party: Forest Service and Project partner implementing the project.
+Initials: Date:

+Mitigation Measure CULT-4: Human Remains - Discoveries of human remains will be treated in accordance with provisions of the R5 PA (Stipulation 7.9: Human Remains).
+Schedule : During project implementation

+Responsible Party : FS Heritage Program Specialist, project partners, and project contractors

+Verification of Compliance:

 Monitoring Party: Forest Service and Project partner implementing the project.

 Initials:

-Mitigation Measure CULT-4: Human Remains - Discoveries of human remains will be treated in accordance with provisions of the R5 PA (Stipulation 7.9: Human Remains).
-Schedule: During project implementation Responsible Party: FS Heritage Program Specialist, project partners, and project contractors Verification of Compliance: Monitoring Party: Forest Service and Project partner implementing the project.
-Initials: Date: Geology and Soils: Verification of Compliance: Monitoring Party: Forest Service and Project partner implementing the project.
-Initials:
+Date:

+Coology and Soils:

+Geology and Solls: